spcl/serverless-benchmarks/README.md

 [benchmark applications](docs/benchmarks.md) and [experiments](docs/experiments.md)
 and use them to test and evaluate different components of FaaS systems.
-See the [installation instructions](#installation) to learn how to configure SeBS to use selected cloud services and [usage instructions](docs/usage.md) to automatically launch experiments in the cloud!
+See the [installation instructions](#installation) to learn how to configure SeBS to use selected commercial and open-source serverless systems.
+Then, take a look at [usage instructions](docs/usage.md) to see how SeBS can automatically launch seververless functions and entire experiments in the cloud!

 SeBS provides support for **automatic deployment** and invocation of benchmarks on